José Raúl Capablanca: Post-championship and partial retirement

 After losing the World Championship in late 1927, Capablanca played more often in tournaments, hoping to strengthen his claim for a rematch.
 From 1928 through 1931, he won six first prizes, also finishing second twice and one joint second.
-His competitors included rising stars such as Max Euwe and Isaac Kashdan, as well as players who had been established in the 1920s, but Capablanca and Alekhine never played in the same tournament during this period, and next met only at the Nottingham 1936 tournament, after Alekhine had lost the world title to Euwe the previous year.
+But Capablanca and Alekhine never played in the same tournament during this period, not meeting until the Nottingham 1936 chess tournament after Alekhine had lost the world title to Euwe the previous year, and Capablanca was unable to organise a rematch with Alekhine.
+One of the second-place finishes was to Efim Bogoljubow at the Bad Kissingen 1928 chess tournament; and in 1929, with offers for matches from both Bogoljubow and Capablanca, Alekhine chose to play Bogoljubow for the World Championship.

 In late 1931, Capablanca also won a match (+2−0=8) against Euwe, whom Chessmetrics ranks sixth in the world at the time.
+But by the early 1930s there were other players looking more likely to challenge Alekhine, including Salo Flohr, Max Euwe and Isaac Kashdan.

 Despite these excellent results, Capablanca's play showed signs of decline: his play slowed from the speed of his youth, with occasional time trouble; he continued to produce many superb games, but also made some gross blunders.
 Chessmetrics nonetheless ranks Capablanca as the second strongest player in the world (after Alekhine) from his loss of the title through to autumn 1932, except for a brief appearance in the top place.